nix-community/google-summer-of-code/2018/projects.md

 Merge queues offer two benefits:
 - Master will allways build and be availble.
 - Automatic batching of PR's to reduce total required build time (by not having to run all tests)

-### Better support for documentation of library functions
-mentor: @moretea

-Library functions are only documented in the source code.
-Come up with some way to make them discoverable (via a function similar to `builtins.functionArgs`)